fbpx

 • I am connected to something bigger than me – God, Spirit.

-• I am being supported, guided.
+• I am being supported and guided.

-• I have a path in life and I embrace it.
+• I have a path in life, and I embrace it.

 • I am safe.